angelfish dominance

 This could result in the angelfish killing each other.
-While that’s not always the case, you should keep an eye out for aggression.
-It will become more prominent after eggs are laid or when pairs are getting matched up.
-To calm down your fish, you may need to alter the conditions of the tank.
-Serious cases may require you to separate your fish.
+While that’s not always the case, you should check for aggression.
+It’ll become more prominent after eggs are laid or when paired up.

 Why Is My Angelfish Being Aggressive?

 It can seem nonsensical for angelfish to attack each other.
-However, it’s a very common behavior.
-In fact, it’s even more prevalent than angelfish attacking other fish.
-These creatures have a reputation for being confrontational.
+However, it’s an expected behavior.
+This species has a reputation for being confrontational.

 In part, this is because they belong to the Cichlidae family.
-This group of fish is known for its violent nature.
-Cichlids, such as the Oscar fish, are known for killing and eating most other tank mates that they encounter.
+Cichlids, like Oscar fish, are known for killing and eating most other tank mates they encounter.

-While angelfish are less aggressive, they will still fight when provoked.
-Of course, there are conditions that can make this aggressive nature worse:
+While angelfish are less aggressive, they’ll still fight when provoked.
+Of course, some conditions can exacerbate their aggressive nature, including the following:

 Are My Angelfish Fighting or Mating?